lukexor/pix-engine/README.md

 larger graphics libraries.

 It is intended to be more than just a toy library, however, and can be used to drive real applications.
-The [`Tetanes`][] [NES][] emulator, for example uses `pix_engine` for rendering, window and event handling.
+The [Tetanes][] [NES][] emulator, for example uses `pix_engine` for rendering, window and event handling.

+## Getting Started

-Creating an application is as simple as implementing the only required trait of `AppState` for your application: `AppState::on_update` which gets executed as often as possible.
-Within that function you'll have access to a mutable `PixState` object which provides several methods for changing settings, responding to events, and drawing to the screen.
+Creating an application is as simple as implementing the only required method of the [AppState] trait for your application: [AppState::on_update] which gets executed as often as possible by default.
+Within that function you'll have access to a mutable [PixState] object which provides several methods for modifying settings and drawing to the screen.

+[AppState] has several additional methods that can be implemented to respond to user and system events.

 Here's an example application: